Community Programs

 Want to bring something like this to your organization?

-I’ve built wellness programming, peer support curricula, and internship infrastructure at organizations across Portland.
+I’ve built wellness programming, peer support curricula, and internship infrastructure at organizations from Pittsburgh to Portland.
 I’m available to consult, co-design, train, or — if the fit is right — come on board in a more sustained way.

 The best things I’ve made have been built with communities, not handed to them.
 If that’s the kind of work your organization is trying to do, let’s talk.